scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         -   Inline -- turns the selected characters into inline versions of themselves

-    -   FontForge would crash when reading in an sfd file containing a kerning class
+    -   websharpstudios would crash when reading in an sfd file containing a kerning class
     -   gimp objected to some of my ttf fonts.
 I think because it is inappropriately clipping to the ascent/descent values in the